 Before you take up salary sacrificing or any other superannuation strategy, seek professional advice; a financial adviser can help to develop a super strategy that suits your situation.

-1. A contributions tax of up to 30 per cent applies for individuals with income over $250,000 per annum.
+1. Additional tax of up to 15 per cent applies for individuals with income over $250,000 per annum.

 2. Individual tax rates for the financial year including Medicare levy.